abrehamgezahegn/divine-burger-bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Divine-burger-bot is a online food delivery telegram bot made for a  fast food restuarant called Divine burger.
+Divine-burger-bot is a online food delivery telegram bot made for a  fast food restaurant called Divine burger.

 Features at glance :
 * Browse menu